Vinay152003/ML-Assignment-Supervised-Regression/README.md

 ## 📊 Results

-- Achieved a Mean Absolute Error (MAE) of ~0.42 on validation data.
+- Achieved a Mean Absolute Error (MAE) of ~0.4283 on validation data.
+- Validation Loss: 0.3365
 - Model accurately predicted the pixel's location with low error.

 ---